WMInfoTech/continuous-qualtrics-exporter/README.md

 this can be installed either globally, using python virtual environments, or run in a container.

-Additionally, we have an image available that can be used as is.
+Additionally, a Docker image is available on the [Docker Hub](https://hub.docker.com/repository/docker/wmit/continuous-qualtrics-exporter).
 The required settings detailed below can be provided using any of the popular container orchestration platforms.

 ## Setup